heremaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 > #### Note
 >
-> If you use an URL please make sure that the URL is public accessible.
+> If you use an URL, ensure that the URL is public accessible.

 ### Request